-Country Civil Penalties Criminal Penalties Tax Amnesty Programs Luxembourg Various penalties or administrative fines for non- compliance Administrative fine for "simple tax fraud" of at least 10% and up to 50% of eluded tax or undue payment "Aggravated tax fraud:" up to 3 years in prison and criminal fine up to 7 times eluded taxes Tax swindle: up to 5 years in prison and criminal fine up to 10 times eluded taxes Voluntary disclosure program (until 31 December 2017) But the taxpayer cannot be under investigation The Netherlands Default penalty in case of ordinary negligence; max. €5,278 Negligence penalty (gross negligence/intent) up to 100% (some income tax matters 300%) of (additional) tax Tax fraud max.
-4 years prison or max. €20,500 penalty And can result in conviction for money laundering and/or forgery of documents; confiscation possible if convicted No penalty if within 2 years corrected return is filed The penalty may be limited if after 2 years a corrected and amended tax return is filed voluntary South Africa Various penalties for non-compliance with tax laws or non-payment of tax Penalties for gross negligence and intentional tax evasion range from 0% - 200% Non-compliance with tax laws, secrecy provisions, filing a return without authority -2 years prison, and/or a fine Tax evasion - 5 years prison, and/or fine Voluntary disclosure program: Eligible before investigation commences/after investigation has commenced but not concluded, subject to exceptions Detailed requirements UK Failures; a one-off fine or daily flat-rate penalty (may be waived) Culpable penalties; up to 150% of tax or up to 200% if certain offshore jurisdictions involved Various, including evasion (and its facilitation) and fraud; a fine or up to 7-10 years' prison (depending on the offence, intent and amount involved) HMRC run some programs related to specific industries or risk areas but these are becoming less common (particularly for declaring offshore income/assets) US 20% accuracy-related penalty (40% if gross misvaluation, which can include transfer pricing errors) 75% civil fraud Failure to declare foreign account: 50% Tax evasion - 5 years prison, \$500,000 fine False tax return - 3 years prison, \$500,000 fine Failure to declare foreign account - 5 years prison, \$250,000 fine General Voluntary Disclosure Program: Cannot be under investigation Offshore Voluntary Disclosure Program: Undeclared foreign accounts Detailed requirements
+Country Civil Penalties Criminal Penalties Tax Amnesty Programs Luxembourg Various penalties or administrative fines for non-compliance Administrative fine for "simple tax fraud" of at least 10% and up to 50% of eluded tax or undue payment "Aggravated tax fraud:" up to 3 years in prison and criminal fine up to 7 times eluded taxes Tax swindle: up to 5 years in prison and criminal fine up to 10 times eluded taxes No program available at this date The Netherlands Default penalty in case of ordinary negligence; max. €5,278 Negligence penalty (gross negligence/intent) up to 100% (some income tax matters 300%) of (additional) tax Tax fraud max.
+4 years prison or max. €20,500 penalty And can result in conviction for money laundering and/or forgery of documents; confiscation possible if convicted No penalty if within 2 years corrected return is filed The penalty may be limited if after 2 years a corrected and amended tax return is filed voluntary South Africa Various penalties for non-compliance with tax laws or non-payment of tax Penalties for gross negligence and intentional tax evasion range from 0% - 200% Non-compliance with tax laws, secrecy provisions, filing a return without authority - 2 years prison, and/or a fine Tax evasion - 5 years prison, and/or fine Voluntary disclosure program: Eligible before investigation commences/after investigation has commenced but not concluded, subject to exceptions Detailed requirements UK Failures; a one-off fine or daily flat-rate penalty (may be waived) Culpable penalties; up to 150% of tax or up to 200% if certain offshore jurisdictions involved Various, including evasion (and its facilitation) and fraud; a fine or up to 7-10 years' prison (depending on the offence, intent and amount involved) HMRC run some programs related to specific industries or risk areas but these are becoming less common (particularly for declaring offshore income/assets) US 20% accuracy-related (40% if gross misvaluation, including transfer pricing errors) 75% civil fraud Undeclared foreign account: 50% Most require written supervisor approval Tax evasion - 5 years prison, \$500,000 fine False tax return - 3 years prison, \$500,000 fine Failure to declare foreign account - 5 years prison, \$250,000 fine General Voluntary Disclosure Program: • Cannot be under investigation Offshore Voluntary Disclosure Program closed on September 28, 2018